dltxio/dev-ops/README.md

 # dev-ops
 Install Ngninx and GH actions

-## Install Ngninx and frameworks
+## Install Ngninx and frameworks on your Digital Ocean droplet
 1. Install the Digital Ocean Deploy Bot Private Key into your `~/.ssh` directory on your computer (found in BitWarden)
 2. SSH onto the VM
 3. `git clone https://github.com/dltxio/dev-ops.git && cd dev-ops && ./install.sh`

-## Deploy Bot SSH
+## Deploy Bot SSH to your GitHub repository
 Allows GitHub actions in the CI yaml files to SSH onto your Digital Ocean server/droplet\
-In your GitHub repository Settings > Secrets and add the following key pairs:
+In your GitHub repository Settings > Secrets add the following key pairs:
 * `DO_DEPLOY_HOST`: The IP or DNS of the VM
 * `DO_DEPLOY_USERNAME`: The user name on the VM that will be used in the SSH tunnel (typically `root`)
 * `DO_DEPLOY_KEY`: The Digital Ocean Deploy Bot Private Key